Budget Flying Within Europe

 Using Budget Airlines

-Smart vagabonds use low-cost airlines to creatively connect the dots on their itinerary.
+Smart travelers use low-cost airlines to creatively connect the dots on their itinerary.
 If there's no direct cheap flight to Florence, maybe there's an alternative that goes to Pisa (1.5 hours away by train); remember that many flight-search websites have a "nearby airports" option that broadens your search.
 Even adding the cost of the train ticket from Pisa to Florence, the total could be well below the price of a long overland journey, not to mention several hours faster.

 What's the Catch?